Messiah (Handel): Recordings

 In 1954 the first recording based on Handel's original scoring was conducted by Hermann Scherchen for Nixa, (Note: This recording was monophonic and issued on commercial CD by PRT in 1986; Scherchen re-recorded Messiah in stereo in 1959 using Vienna forces; this was issued on LP by Westminster and on commercial CD by Deutsche Grammophon in 2001.
 Both recordings have appeared on other labels in both LP and CD formats.
 A copyright-free transfer of the 1954 version (digitized from original vinyl discs by Nixa Records) is available on YouTube: part 1, part 2, part 3.) quickly followed by a version, judged scholarly at the time, under Sir Adrian Boult for Decca.
 By the standards of 21st-century performance, however, Scherchen's and Boult's tempi were still slow, and there was no attempt at vocal ornamentation by the soloists.
 In 1966 and 1967 two new recordings were regarded as great advances in scholarship and performance practice, conducted respectively by Colin Davis for Philips and Charles Mackerras for His Master's Voice.
 They inaugurated a new tradition of brisk, small-scale performances, with vocal embellishments by the solo singers.
 (Note: The Davis set uses a chorus of 40 singers and an orchestra of 39 players; the Mackerras set uses similarly sized forces, but with fewer strings and more wind players.)
 A 1967 performance of Messiah by the Ambrosian Singers conducted by John McCarthy accompanying the English Chamber Orchestra conducted by Charles Mackerras was nominated for a Grammy Award.
 Among recordings of older-style performances are Beecham's 1959 recording with the Royal Philharmonic Orchestra, with orchestration commissioned from Sir Eugene Goossens and completed by the English composer Leonard Salzedo, Karl Richter's 1973 version for Deutsche Grammophon, and David Willcocks's 1995 performance based on Prout's 1902 edition of the score, with a 325-voice choir and 90-piece orchestra.

 By the end of the 1970s the quest for authenticity had extended to the use of period instruments and historically correct styles of playing them.
 The first of such versions were conducted by the early music specialists Christopher Hogwood (1979) and John Eliot Gardiner (1982).
 The use of period instruments quickly became the norm on record, although some conductors, among them Sir Georg Solti (1985) and Sir Andrew Davis (1989) continued to favour modern instruments.
 Gramophone magazine and The Penguin Guide to Recorded Classical Music highlighted two versions, conducted respectively by Trevor Pinnock (1988) and Richard Hickox (1992).
+Federico Bardazzi (2023) recorded with the Ensemble San Felice in a historically informed performance.
 The latter employs a chorus of 24 singers and an orchestra of 31 players; Handel is known to have used a chorus of 19 and an orchestra of 37.
 Performances on an even smaller scale have followed.
 (Note: A 1997 recording under Harry Christophers employed a chorus of 19 and an orchestra of 20.
 In 1993, the Scholars Baroque Ensemble released a version with 14 singers including soloists.)